-Washington State University offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+WSU offers late-night transportation or safety escorts for students.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Visiting colleges is one of the best ways to get a sense of the campus and student body.
-If you'd like to visit to Washington State University, take U.S. Highway 195 to Pullman, WA.
+If you'd like to visit WSU, take U.S. Highway 195 to Pullman, WA.
 If you need to fly, book your flight to Pullman-Moscow Regional airport.

 Want to visit but can't make the trip?
-Explore Washington State University's campus without leaving home by taking a virtual campus tour
+Explore WSU's campus without leaving home by taking a virtual campus tour

 Non-Resident / International Students